• FB

 2. Cover and refrigerate for at least 1 hour or up to 12 hours.

-3. In a crepe pan over medium heat, lightly spray with cooking spray or brush very lightly with butter.
+3. In a crepe pan over medium heat, lightly spray with cooking spray or brush lightly with butter.

 4. Pour 3-4 ounces of batter in the center of the pan and swirl around in circles to spread evenly.

-5. Cook for 30 seconds to a minute on one side or until the bottom turns lightly golden brown.
+5. Cook for 30 seconds to a minute on one side or until the bottom turns golden brown.

 7. Cook for 15-30 seconds or until lightly golden brown.